EDUCBA Logo

 Ctrl Shift Enter in Excel Example 2.4

-In this way, the calculation of sales generated is automated using the shortcut CTRL SHIFT-ENTER.
+In this way, one can automate the calculation of generated sales by using the shortcut CTRL SHIFT-ENTER.

 Example #3 – Determining the Inverse Matrix